MTD Holdings: Timeline

 In 2006, MTD began building lawn equipment under the fmc brand for sale in Europe.

 In 2007, MTD began building the low-end lawn and garden tractors for its otherwise competitor, Toro.

 In 2008, MTD began having a third-party company (located in China) manufacture a new line of engines for the Craftsman 2008 line of snowthrowers.
 They are no longer building them with Tecumseh engines.

 In 2009 MTD acquired the brand Remington Chainsaws from Desa International.

 In 2010 MTD (Australia) acquired the brand Rover Mowers from GWA International Limited.

-In 2012 MTD began building Murray brand products which was acquired by Briggs & Stratton Motors in 2005.

 In 2017 MTD acquired Robomow, a.k.a.
 "Friendly Robotics".

 In September 2018, New Britain, Conn.-based power tool maker Stanley Black & Decker announced that it had an agreement to acquire a 20% stake in outdoor power equipment maker MTD Products for $234 million.
 The transaction was expected to close in early 2019.
 In addition, Stanley Black & Decker had the option to acquire the remaining 80% of MTD starting July 1, 2021, which it did on August 17, 2021.
 Furthermore, with the acquisition of Craftsman by Stanley Black & Decker, the brand's products are now produced by MTD through this partnership.